acamica/typescript-node-starter/README.md

 If you need to modify the way your image is built, runned or published, you can edit the `docker:*` scripts located in the package.json.

-Notice that the `Dockerfile` takes advantage of the `layers cache`, if you modify the code in the `src` folder it won't run `yarn install`, it will only build the typescript code.
-If you change the `package.json` or `yarn.lock` it will install deps and then build.
+Notice that the `Dockerfile` takes advantage of the `layers cache`, if you modify the code in the `src` folder it won't run `npm install`, it will only build the typescript code.
+If you change the `package.json` it will install deps and then build.

 ### 🎉 Visual Studio Code Goodies